 So while kindness is nice, kindness is only nice.
 Kindness doesn’t fix or improve anything.
 Kindness doesn’t improve, for example, the way journalism communicates information, and it doesn’t improve the way the public consumes information.
 Kindness doesn’t improve how people find an investment advisor who’s right for them.
 Kindness doesn’t improve the way we think about beer.
 Kindness doesn’t send men to Mars.
 Kindness doesn’t revolutionize the automobile.
 And kindness will never be able to improve the way we teach children how to read and write.

 I know at least one person working on each of these contributions.
 And while these people, these friends of mine, are kind, first and foremost, they work.
 They look at a situation, wrap their mind around it, and make the situation obey their mind, not the other way around.
 Whatever is the opposite of the Dalai Lama’s approach to relations with China is what these people do every day.
 For them, there is no secondary emotional payoff—only a primary one.

 Every day, when you wake up, the world, like the Chinese, is taking control.
-It’s kicking you out of your home, it’s eroding your body, and its overwhelming indifference can swallow you whole just as easily as it doesn’t.
+It’s kicking you out of your home, it’s eroding your body, and its overwhelming indifference can swallow you whole as easily as it doesn’t.
 The feeling of constriction is enveloping all of us.
-If you don’t feel it, it’s because you’re too caught up in your kindness, or the belief that good things just happen to good people, or paying it forward, or Karma, or any other feeling you fabricate to protect yourself from the chaos.
+If you don’t feel it, it’s because you’re too caught up in your kindness, or the belief good things just happen to good people, or paying it forward, or Karma, or any other feeling you fabricate to protect yourself from the chaos.